 One of the more interesting details is that he and his wife decided that to do away with marriages within the church.
 They asked people to throw away their wedding rings.
 Anna, his wife, even once said that “Marriage is license to sin”.
 She often committed adultery as way be to be more pious and encouraged others to do the same.
 In following with this logic the children were often removed from the homes of married couples and sent to live with single women.

 You can read more about the wackiness of Spafford and his church in an article here

-If these allegations are true, then, it might be safe to assume that Spafford was somewhat of a sociopath.
-He appears to have little regard for life, marriage, and family.
+If these allegations are true, then, it makes one wonder if Spafford had some sociopathic tendencies.
+He appears to have had little regard for life, marriage, and family.
 It’s tragic, really.
 But, this could explain why his famous hymn has been frustrating to me.
 Perhaps, he responds this way because he was barely capable of real human emotion?
 If this information is true, then Spafford and his followers are to be pitied.
 They were deceived and led astray.

-Spafford and The Overcomers (which sounds like a great band name) eventually traveled to Jerusalem to start an American Colony where he hoped to bring about the end times.
+Spafford and The Overcomers eventually traveled to Jerusalem to start an American Colony where he hoped to bring about the end times.
 However, Spafford died a few days shy of his 60th birthday (October, 16, 1888).
-Wikipedia adds that his American Colony did some great things to aid the communities that were affect by WW1.

 If this is all true, should we continue to sing and worship to “It Is Well With My Soul?”
 Or a broader question, should the church continue singing songs written by people who have had some type of moral or spiritual failure?